electrotype/thunderbird-addon-scriptable-notifications/README.md

 icon once all mails have been read!
 This is why I created this little add-on.

-See also [Mailbox Alert](https://addons.thunderbird.net/en-US/thunderbird/addon/mailbox-alert) for a interesting solution and you don't have to write an external script.
+See also [Mailbox Alert](https://addons.thunderbird.net/en-US/thunderbird/addon/mailbox-alert) for another notification solution where you don't have to write an external script.

 ### Installation

+Note that the add-on will not work with a _Snap_ or _Flatpak_ version of Thunderbird.
+Those currently don't seem to support Native Messaging at all!
+If you know how to fix this, please let me know.

 #### From the Thunderbird add-ons site